-It would be very convenient if data from a storm closely approximating the 1-percent-annual-chance flood were available, but this is seldom the case.
 Although most historical flood data are for storms less intense than a 1-percent-annual-chance flood, these data will still indicate, at a minimum, the areas that should be within a flood zone.
-For instance, if a storm that produced a flood below the 1-percent-annual-chance flood elevation generally caused structural damage to houses 100 feet from the shoreline, a "reasonable" VE Zone width must be at least 100 feet.
-Similarly, houses that collected flood insurance claims for the same storm (without building foundation or structural damages) should at least be located in Zone AE, AH, or AO.
 If the analyses of the 1-percent-annual-chance flood produce flood zones and elevations indicating lesser hazards than those recorded for a more common storm, the analyses should be reevaluated.
 One possible explanation for changes in flood patterns from those of the historical flood event might be that a new coastal structure now acts to reduce flood hazards in the area.